-- Enhanced Long Range Plan Coordination between MDOT and MPOs. - Continuing coordination and collaboration between MTPs and the SLRTP. - Discussion of the next series of MTPs and travel demand models being adopted in the next few years.
-Several MPOs have MTPs that will need to be adopted between November 2026 and June 2028. - SUTA is coordinating model development for the MPOs with MTPs to be adopted between November 2026 and June 2028 with the MTC4 household travel survey.
-This will require developing, reviewing, and approving base year socio-economic data in FY24 and FY25 depending on MTP due date. - MDOT is working to re-develop the long range planning 101 course, taught originally in 2014, and updated in 2017.
-More to come on this, fall 2023 is targeted. - Ontinue to focus on partnerships utilizing continuing, cooperative, and comprehensive (3C) approach to transportation planning. - ♦ Participate in MDOT's TAP TMA Lean Process Improvement (LPI) and facilitate outreach and implementation of the updated process for project selection and programming
+- ♦ Enhanced Long Range Plan Coordination between MDOT and MPOs. - Continuing coordination and collaboration between MTPs and the SLRTP. - Discussion of the next series of MTPs and travel demand models being adopted in the next few years.
+Several MPOs have MTPs that will need to be adopted between November 2026 and June 2028. - SUTA is coordinating model development for the MPOs with MTPs to be adopted between November 2026 and June 2028 with the MTC4 household travel survey. - MDOT is working to re-develop the long range planning 101 course, taught originally in 2014, and updated in 2017 and 2023.
+More trainings will be available in the future. - ♦ Continue to focus on partnerships utilizing continuing, cooperative, and comprehensive (3C) approach to transportation planning. - ♦ Participate in MDOT's TAP TMA Lean Process Improvement (LPI) and facilitate outreach and implementation of the updated process for project selection and programming